-TRACTION CONTROLTM (IF EQUIPPED)
+TRACTION CONTROL (IF EQUIPPED)

-Your vehicle may be equipped with a Traction ControlTM system.
-This system helps you maintain the stability and steerability of your vehicle, especially on slippery road surfaces such as snow- or ice-covered roads and gravel roads.
+Your vehicle may be equipped with a traction control system (TCS).
+This system helps you maintain the stability and steerability of your vehicle, especially on slippery road surfaces such as snow or ice-covered roads and gravel roads.
 The system will allow your vehicle to make better use of available traction in these conditions.

-During Traction Control[TM] operation, the traction control active light will flash and the engine will not "rev-up" when you push further on the accelerator.
+During TCS operation, the traction control active light will flash and the engine will not "rev-up" when you press further on the accelerator.
 This is normal system behavior and should be no reason for concern.

 WARNING: Aggressive driving in any road conditions can cause you to lose control of your vehicle increasing the risk of severe personal injury or property damage.
-The occurrence of a Traction ControlTM event is an indication that at least some of the tires have exceeded their ability to grip the road; this may lead to an increased risk of loss of vehicle control, vehicle rollover, personal injury and death.
+The occurrence of a traction control event is an indication that at least some of the tires have exceeded their ability to grip the road.
+This may lead to an increased risk of loss of vehicle control, vehicle rollover, personal injury and death.
 If you experience a severe road event, SLOW DOWN.

-The Traction ControlTM switch, located on the center console, has an indicator light that illuminates steadily in the instrument cluster when the system is off.
-The Traction ControlTM system will automatically turn on every time the ignition is turned off and on The Traction Cont turned off and on.
-The Traction Control $^{\text{TM}}$ system should normally be left on.
+The TCS switch, located on the center console, has an indicator light that illuminates steadily in the instrument cluster when the system is off.
+The TCS will automatically turn on every time the ignition is turned off and on.
+The TCS should normally be left on.

-If you should become stuck in snow or ice or on a very slippery road surface, try switching the Traction Control system off.
+If you should become stuck in snow or ice or on a very slippery road surface, try switching the TCS off.
 This may allow excess wheel spin to "dig" the vehicle out and enable a successful "rocking" maneuver.
-Remember to switch the Traction Control system back on once the vehicle is no longer stuck.
+Remember to switch the TCS back on once the vehicle is no longer stuck.

-If a system fault is detected, the traction control active light will illuminate steadily in the instrument cluster, the Traction ControlTM button will not turn the system on or off and your vehicle should be serviced by an authorized dealer.
+If a system fault is detected, the traction control active light will illuminate steadily in the instrument cluster, the TCS button will not turn the system on or off and your vehicle should be serviced by an authorized dealer.